AmritHariharan/BarcodeBot/README.md

 - [x] Get barcode generation working
 - [x] Add youtube-dl functionality
 - [x] Integrate twitter
+- [ ] Fix downloading and naming scheme, seems to be breaking the program
 - [ ] Put in a Docker container(?)
 - [ ] Get it hosted on AWS/Google Cloud/Azure(???)